jcyesc/linux-kernel-development-101/labs/getting-started/README.md

-# Chapter 0 - Getting Started
+# Getting Started

-In this chapter we will show how to get started with the `Linux Kernel` using `qemu`, `builtroot` and `gcc-aarch64-linux-gnu` cross compiler.
+In this section we will show to get started with the `Linux Kernel` using `qemu`, `builtroot` and `gcc-aarch64-linux-gnu` cross compiler.
 On top of this, we'll show how to build and add a basic module to the rootfs.